Advanced Social Media & Strategy - Melbourne

 Advanced Social Media & Strategy is a stand-alone course, but follows seamlessly on from the Internet Marketing & Social Media Essentials course running the previous day.
 If you feel you could do with a refresher before you deep dive into the advanced stuff, book both courses, and you’ll qualify for a 30% discount for each course.
 When ready, book online and pay with Visa, MasterCard or Amex, or opt to pay via invoice (emailed to you automatically at the completion of your booking).

 Still have some questions?
-Play Tim's introduction video above, review the course support resources page, view our FAQs and course guarantee; flick us an email, or call 1300 946 101 to have a chat with somebody in the call centre.
+Play the introduction video above, review the course support resources page, or view our FAQs and course guarantee; flick us an email, or call 1300 946 101 to have a chat with somebody in the call centre.
 Actually, there’s no call centre.
 That number goes straight to Tim, the guy holding the fish.

 Who it's for